openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

         "filter_importance": "L2", // The type of filter importance metric.
 Can be one of `L1`, `L2`, `geometric_median`. `L2` by default.
         "interlayer_ranking_type": "unweighted_ranking", // The type of filter ranking across the layers.
 Can be one of `unweighted_ranking`, `learned_ranking`. `unweighted_ranking` by default.
         "all_weights": false, // Whether to prune layers independently (choose filters with the smallest importance in each layer separately) or not. `False` by default.
         "prune_first_conv": false, // Whether to prune first Convolutional layers or not.
-First means that it is a convolutional layer such that there is a path from model input to this layer such that there are no other convolution operations on it. `False` by default.
+First means that it is a convolutional layer such that there is a path from model input to this layer such that there are no other convolution operations on it. `False` by default (`True` by default in case of 'learned_ranking' interlayer_ranking_type).
         "prune_last_conv": false, // Whether to prune last Convolutional layers or not.
-Last means that it is a Convolutional layer such that there is a path from this layer to the model output such that there are no other convolution operations on it. `False` by default.
+Last means that it is a Convolutional layer such that there is a path from this layer to the model output such that there are no other convolution operations on it. `False` by default (`True` by default in case of 'learned_ranking' interlayer_ranking_type).
-        "prune_downsample_convs": false, // Whether to prune downsample Convolutional layers (with stride > 1) or not. `False` by default.
+        "prune_downsample_convs": false, // Whether to prune downsample Convolutional layers (with stride > 1) or not. `False` by default (`True` by default in case of 'learned_ranking' interlayer_ranking_type).
         "prune_batch_norms": true, // Whether to nullifies parameters of Batch Norm layer corresponds to zeroed filters of convolution corresponding to this Batch Norm. `True` by default.
         "zero_grad": true // Whether to setting gradients corresponding to zeroed filters to zero during training, `True` by default.
         "save_ranking_coeffs_path": "path/coeffs.json", // Path to save .json file with interlayer ranking coefficients.